jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 * ~17:20 What are the two popular desktop apps built in NodeJS that Mikael mentioned?
 * ~ 19:30 What are some of the ways to learn NodeJS?
 * ~ 21:30 What did Microsoft do with NodeJS and where did it get Node?
-* ~ 22:30, Mikael mentions multiple languages: TypeScript, CoffeeScript, Electron, and Dart -- what are they and hwo do they relate to the NodeJS project?
+* ~ 22:30 Mikael mentions multiple languages: TypeScript, CoffeeScript, Electron, and Dart -- what are they and how do they relate to the NodeJS project?
 (Need to do some side research)
 * ~25:27 What company started the NodeJS and eventually the NodeJS foundation?
 (Currently owned by Samsung)
 * ~ 26:43 What does the NodeJS foundation do (what is its role?)
 * ~ 34:00 Who is the guest and what is his job?